Karl-Horning/regex-examples/README.md

 ### General

 A regular expression is enclosed within slashes (`/.../`).
-Flags can be added to modify the search behavior.
+Flags can be added to modify the search behaviour.
 For instance, `/pattern/gi` indicates a global search with case insensitivity.

 ### Flags